dwhinham/mt32-pi/README.md

 Trivial changes to the code that fix issues are always welcome, as are improvements to documentation, and hardware/software compatibility reports.

+## ⚖️ License

+This project's source code is licensed under the [GNU General Public License v3.0][license].

+The [mt32-pi logo] was designed by and is © Dale Whinham.
+The terms of use for the logo are as follows:

+- The logo **MAY** be used on open-source community hardware.
+- The logo **MAY** be used to link back to this repository or for similar promotional purposes of a strictly **non-commercial nature** (e.g. blog posts, social media, YouTube videos).
+- The logo **MUST NOT** be used on or for the marketing of closed-source or commercial hardware (e.g. case designs, PCBs), without express permission.
+- The logo **MUST NOT** be used for any other commercial products or purposes without express permission.
+- The shape and overall design of the logo **MUST NOT** be modified or distorted.
+You **MAY** change the colors if required.
+- If in any doubt, please ask.
+Thank you.

 ## 🙌 Acknowledgments

 - Many thanks go out to @rc55 and @nswaldman for their encouragement and testing! ❤️
-- A huge thankyou to everyone who has donated via Ko-fi, PayPal, or Amazon - your support means a lot! ❤️
+- A huge thank you to everyone who has donated via Ko-fi, PayPal, or Amazon - your support means a lot! ❤️
 - Special thanks to [Edu Arana (Arananet)], [Porkchop Express (MiSTerAddons)], @djhardrich, [Nat (MiSTerFPGA.co.uk)], [Ricardo Saraiva (UltimateMiSTer.com)], [Serge Defever (Serdashop)], and @opjose who have all generously donated hardware to the project.
 - The [Munt] team for their incredible work reverse-engineering the Roland MT-32 and producing an excellent emulation and well-structured project.
 - The [FluidSynth] team for their excellent and easily-portable SoundFont synthesizer project.